-- This module helps understand the significance of primary economic indicators and how they are used by investors to get an idea of the health of the economy.
+- The module helps understand the significance of primary economic indicators and how investors use them to understand their health.

-- Helps them understand the format in which economic indicators are published and how they can be analyzed
+- Helps to get the format in which economic indicators are published and analyze them.

 - Acquire an understanding of good economic indicators.

-Economic Indicators is divided into 3 sub-modules, namely:
+Economic Indicators’ is divided into three sub-modules, namely:

-A brief outline of each of the sub-modules would also be appropriate here:
+A brief outline of each of the sub-modules also be appropriate here: